-No treatment is effective, but cognitive-behavioral therapy may be tried, and drugs may relieve some symptoms.
+No treatment is effective, but cognitive-behavioral therapy may be tried, and medications may relieve some symptoms.

 People with paranoid personality disorder distrust others and assume that others intend to harm or deceive them, even when they have no or insufficient reason for these feelings.

-Paranoid personality disorder occurs in about 2 to over 4% of the general population in the United States.
+Paranoid personality disorder occurs in about 3 to 5% of people in the United States.
 It is thought to be more common among men.
 Some evidence suggests that paranoid personality disorder runs in families.
 Emotional and/or physical abuse and victimization during childhood may contribute to the development of this disorder.

-Other disorders are often also present.
+Other mental health disorders are often also present.
 For example, people with paranoid personality disorder may also have one or more of the following:

 An anxiety disorder Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more such as social phobia Social Phobia Social phobia is fear or anxiety about certain social or performance situations.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more such as social phobia Social Anxiety Disorder Social anxiety disorder is characterized by fear or anxiety about certain social or performance situations.
 These situations are often avoided or endured with much distress.
-Humans are social animals, and their ability... read more (social anxiety disorder)
+Humans are social... read more (social anxiety disorder)